 Like in other application areas, efficient integrated NVH simulation workflows for electric powertrain analysis are readily available.
 Starting from electro-magnetic forces calculated in Simcenter Motorsolve and a structural Finite Element model, a Simcenter 3D Motion model that includes detailed gear and bearing models can very accurately predict the structural vibrations of the outer housing of the electric powertrain.
 With that information, Simcenter 3D Acoustics can easily predict the noise signature.
 The advanced post-processing capabilities give a thorough understanding of how this signature came to be, as seen in the different result plots below.

-Blog coming in September!!!
-How Simcenter Motorsolve and Simcenter 3D Motion can predict the structural vibrations of the electric powertrain outer housing.
+See how Simcenter Motorsolve and Simcenter 3D Motion can predict the structural vibrations of the electric powertrain outer housing in this blog

 The question still remains: if we change the design to reduce the most important order line, will this make the powertrain “sound better”?